- More Info

-Most practitioners will continue treatment of a mental illness for at least six months.
+Most practitioners will continue treatment of a mental illness for at least 6 months.
 Treatment for children with a mental illness can have a significantly positive effect on the child's functioning with peers, family, and at school.
 Without treatment, symptoms tend to last much longer and may never get better.
 In fact, they may get worse.
 With treatment, chances of recovery are much improved.

-The major type of antidepressant and anti-anxiety medication prescribed for children is the selective serotonin reuptake inhibitors (SSRIs).
+The major type of antidepressant and anti-anxiety medication prescribed for children is selective serotonin reuptake inhibitors (SSRIs).
 SSRI medications affect levels of serotonin in the brain.
 For many prescribing doctors, these medications are the first choice because of the high level of effectiveness and general safety of this group of medicines.
 Examples of medications in this class approved for use in children are listed here.
-The generic name is first, with the brand name in parentheses.
+The generic name is first, with the brand name in parentheses:

-The medications available for attention deficit hyperactivity disorder (ADHD) can have slightly different effects from individual to individual, and currently no way exists to tell which will work best.
+The medications available for attention deficit hyperactivity disorder (ADHD) can have slightly different effects from individual to individual, and currently, no way exists to tell which will work best.
 Medications indicated for ADHD work by improving the imbalance of neurochemicals that are thought to contribute to ADHD.
 Some commonly prescribed medications include the following:

 Treatment of bipolar disorder with medications tends to address two aspects: relieving already existing symptoms of mania or depression and preventing symptoms from returning.
-Medications that are thought to be particularly effective in treating manic and mixed symptoms and have been approved by the Food and Drug Administration (FDA) for use in children (in children 10 years of age and older) include
+Medications that are thought to be particularly effective in treating manic and mixed symptoms and have been approved by the Food and Drug Administration (FDA) for use in children (in children 10 years of age and older) include:

 What is the prognosis of mental illness in children?

 Children and youth with mental health problems are at risk for having lower educational achievement, greater involvement with the criminal justice system, and fewer stable and longer-term placements in the child welfare system than their peers.
-Children and youth with mental health problems are more likely to experience problems at school, be absent, or be suspended or expelled than are children with other disabilities.
-Youth in high school with mental health problems are more likely to fail or drop out of school.
+Children and youth with mental health problems are more likely to experience problems at school, be absent, or be suspended or expelled than children with other disabilities.
+Youths in high school with mental health problems are more likely to fail or drop out of school.
 When treated, children and youth with mental health problems fare better at home, in schools, and in their communities.